Television news music: Station imaging packages

 Some news music packages are accompanied by a station image package, featuring promotional jingles which often share the same musical signature as the parent news music package.
 Often, imaging packages include jingles for the holiday and elections.
 Such promotional packages first came to prominence in the United States in the 1970s, and had become widespread by the 1980s, used by many (though not all) television stations.
 Many memorable packages, such as Hello and Turn to... by Frank Gari, were composed during this era, and some were even used on international and non-English stations.

 Station image packages are designed to give a positive branding method for broadcast television stations.
 Many such packages from the 1970s and 1980s often portrayed stations in a community-oriented light, accompanied by footage of the stations' personalities participating in recreational activities and charity events with regular everyday people.
 By the 1990s, many stations had adopted a more hard-hitting approach to branding, resulting in a reduced demand for traditional promotion campaigns.
 However, a few stations which used Gari's Hello campaign briefly re-introduced it in the 2000s as part of their 50th anniversary celebrations.
+Davenport, Iowa station KWQC-TV, which had used the package into the 2010s, revived it in 2023 to commemorate 75 years on air.